zachvalenta/jvns.ca/content/post/2018-01-22-profiler-week-3--refactoring--better-testing--and-an-alpha-release-.markdown

 Hello!
 Week 3 of profiler-building is over!
 My main goal for last week was to release an alpha, and I did!
 You can download the project & try it out at https://github.com/rbspy/rbspy.

+If you're interested in how the project is organized, I wrote an [architecture document](https://github.com/rbspy/rbspy/blob/master/ARCHITECTURE.md) this week.

 If you do find it useful, I'd be really interested to hear about what you're using it for -- you can email me, [leave a message on gitter](https://gitter.im/rbspy/rbspy), tweet at me -- anything!
 Also I very much appreciate bug reports :)

-If you're interested in how the project is organized, I wrote an [architecture document](https://github.com/rbspy/rbspy/blob/master/ARCHITECTURE.md) this week.
+For example, somebody [said on Twitter](https://twitter.com/b0rk/status/955257788028145665) that they used `rbspy snapshot` (which prints a single stack trace from the program) to figure out why their tests were running slowly!
+This made me super happy =).

+> I used it to profile a test run on CI: some tests suddenly became very slow; I connected to the
+> container thru SSH, downloaded rbspy and took a couple of snapshots while tests were running; that
+> was enough to find the cause of the problem)

 ### name: rbspy!